by Richard Phillips, Chief Investment Officer

 This report examines this strategy in more depth, explaining the basis for its popularity and why it works while highlighting the risks.

-This report acknowledges that an individual fund might have enough “special sauce” to overcome macro obstacles that might present themselves in the coming years.
+This report acknowledges that an individual fund might have enough trading acumen to overcome the macro obstacles that might present themselves in the coming years.
 This report is not to be viewed as a reflection of any one fund, but rather a commentary about the general style of this strategy.